knative/docs/docs/eventing/sources/sinkbinding/_index.md

 is a Kubernetes resource that embeds a `PodSpec` template and produces events.
 The _event sink_ is an addressable Kubernetes object that can receive events.

-To create new subjects you can use any of the compute objects that Kubernetes makes available such as:
+To create new subjects you can use any addressable Kubernetes resource, such as:

 - `Deployment`
 - `Job`